podongy/podongy.github.io/_posts/2020-08-03-python_tips.md

 * Avoid Using start, end, and stride in a Single Slice
 * **Use List Comprehensions Instead of map and filter**
 * **Avoid More Than Two Expressions in List Comprehensions**
-* Avoid else Blocks After for and while Loops
+* Avoid else Blocks After for and while Loops (because their behavior isn’t intuitive)
+> The `else` block after a loop only runs if the loop body did not encounter a `break` statement.
 # * Pythonic Codes
 * Consider Generator Expressions for Large Comprehensions